Directeur de recherche à l'IRIS

-Emmanuel Hache has a PhD in Economics from the Université Paris I Panthéon Sorbonne (2001), a DEA in Development Economics from the Institut d’Étude du Développement Économique et Social (IEDES-Paris I) and a DEA in Sociology of Development Practices (1995, U Paris I).
+Emmanuel Hache is Senior Fellow at the Institute for International and Strategic Affairs in Paris (IRIS) and has a PhD in Economics from the Université Paris I Panthéon Sorbonne (2001), a DEA in Development Economics from the Institut d’Étude du Développement Économique et Social (IEDES-Paris I) and a DEA in Sociology of Development Practices (1995, U Paris I).

 He has published numerous articles and has contributed to several books.
 He is also a referee for economic journals such as Energy Economics or Energy Policy.